ucsc/site-slugstrong/support-for-students/index.md

-The [Keep Learning site](https://keeplearning.ucsc.edu) provides resources and support for students who are learning remotely, and Information Technology Services offers [useful resources](https://its.ucsc.edu/covid-19/students-remotely.html) to help students learn and study remotely.
+The [Keep Learning site](https://keeplearning.ucsc.edu) provides resources and support for students who are learning remotely, and Information Technology Services offers [useful resources](https://its.ucsc.edu/covid-19/students-remotely.html) to help students learn and study remotely and runs a [loaner laptop program](https://its.ucsc.edu/covid-19/students-remotely.html#loaner).

 A full list of services and operating hours is [available online](/support-for-students/campus-services).
 There are a variety of offices available to provide [support and help to students](/support-for-students/resources).